Employed with KPMG in 1962 to 1974 qualified as a Chartered Accountant.

 Ruth is an extensive traveller who loves reading and music.

-Currently employed as a lawyer in the Corporate and Commercial Advisory group at Marque Lawyers, a boutique law firm in Sydney.
+Jennifer is a senior associate lawyer in the Corporate and Commercial Advisory group at Marque Lawyers, a boutique law firm in Sydney.

 Jennifer received her J.D. from the University of New South Wales and her B.A. from York University in Toronto, Canada, where she was born and raised.